-All classes will be held remotely during the two weeks of the semester 2020-2021
+All classes will be held remotely during the first week of the fall semester.

-- This means that you will need to log into D2L and check out your classes on the first day of the semester to find out specifics of how each of your classes will function and links to join synchronously via videoconferencing. - The only exceptions to this will be Machining, Welding, Dental Hygiene, Radiological Technology, Nurse Aide, and Practical Nursing classes these classes may/will meet in person during that first week of class.
+- This means that you will need to log into D2L and check out your classes on Monday, August 17 to find out specifics of how each of your classes will function. - The only exceptions to this will be Machining, Welding, Dental Hygiene, Radiological Technology, Nurse Aide, and Practical Nursing classes these classes will meet in person during that first week of class.